-- The increase in the Excess Cash Flow amount has been principally driven by favourable movements in working capital and the position achieved in respect corporate tax, reflective of favourable position on deductions and allowances compared to the modelled forecast. - As detailed previously, in Q4 2015 there was an early payment of the January Unitary Charge and as such the working capital in the period is reflective of this.
-Aside from the impact of the early payment, there has been a net increase in working capital of £221k, compared to the modelled forecast.
+- The increase in the Excess Cash Flow amount has been principally driven by favourable movements in Gross Revenue and the position achieved in respect of corporation tax, reflective of favourable positions on deductions and allowances compared to the modelled forecast. - The adverse movement in working capital in the period is a reflection of increasing trade debtors compared to the modelled forecast, driven in part by the seasonality of increased recyclable volumes.